morinlab/lymphopedia/papers/pasqualucciAnalysisCodingGenome2011.md

 sankey-beta
 This study, New Tier 1, 3
 New Tier 1, DLBCL Tier 1, 3
-This study, DLBCL Tier 2, 4
 This study, New Tier 2, 4
 New Tier 2, DLBCL Tier 2, 4
-Other studies, DLBCL Tier 1, 128
+Other studies, DLBCL Tier 1, 125
-Other studies, DLBCL Tier 2, 198
+Other studies, DLBCL Tier 2, 194
 ```